jbytow/GLTracker/README.md

 # GLTracker
-GLTracker is webb application developed for my household to keep tracking on diet I'm on as the excel food log I've prepared wasn't good enough.
+GLTracker is webb application for DESKTOP usage developed for my household to keep tracking on diet I'm on as the excel food log I've prepared wasn't good enough.

 ## Features